c3g/freezeman/README.md

 Python package dependencies are listed in `requirements.txt`.

-## Running locally for development:
+## Running locally for development

   1. Clone the repository